How Mike Pence helped the coronavirus at the veep debate

 Vice President Mike Pence, the guy in charge of the White House coronavirus task force, boosted the spread of the killer virus on Wednesday night when he debated Sen. Kamala Harris, the Democratic nominee for vice president.
 Sure, this sounds strange.
-He’s supposed to be doing all that can be done to counter the deadly pandemic that has claimed the lives of over 210,000 Americans.
+He’s supposed to be doing all that can be done to counter the deadly pandemic that has claimed the lives of more than 210,000 Americans.
 But it’s clear that his task force has failed miserably.
 (The United States has one of the highest coronavirus death tolls of all wealthy nations.)
 And during the debate, Pence essentially winked at the anti-maskers, whose opposition to wearing face coverings has contributed to the ongoing and out-of-control transmission of deadly COVID-19.

 The first question at the debate predictably focused on the pandemic.
 USA Today’s Susan Page, the moderator, asked Harris how she and Joe Biden would combat the killer virus, should they win.
 Harris began with an opening shot at Trump and Pence: “The American people have witnessed what is the greatest failure of any presidential administration in the history of our country.”
 She noted that Biden had a plan for testing, contract tracing, and vaccine distribution.
 And she slammed Trump for downplaying the pandemic and for not encouraging mask-wearing: “The president said, ‘You’re on one side of his ledger if you wear a mask.
 You’re on the other side of his ledger if you don’t.'”